Born c. 1921, Bamako, Mali

 Ford Foundation, New York, USA

-Musée d'Art Moderne de la Ville de Paris, Paris, France
+Musée d'Art Moderne de la Ville de Paris, France

 Musée national du Mali, Bamako, Mali